 Alcohol consumption is associated with increased risk of breast cancer and its recurrence.
-Consuming even as few as three to six drinks per week increases the risk of breast cancer by 15% compared to not drinking, according to one large U.S. prospective study.
+Consuming even as few as three to six drinks per week increases the risk of breast cancer by 15% compared to not drinking, according to one study.
 The risk appears to be highest for hormone receptor positive (ER+/PR+) disease and lobular breast cancer.

 However, alcohol consumption has also been shown to promote HER2 overexpressing (HER2+) breast cancer development via an estrogen signaling pathway.